yab-g4u/yab-g4u/README.md

 ---

 # 💫 About Me
-🔭 Currently building full-stack products that scale — no “pet projects” 🤝
+🔭 Currently building full-stack products that scale
-🌍 I collaborate on impactful solutions — Healthcare, Automation & AI Tools
+🌍 I collaborate on impactful solutions, Automation & AI Tools
 🌱 Leveling up backend architecture + cloud deployment skills
 🎯 If users can’t *feel* the tech — I built it right
 ⚡ I break things on purpose to learn how to fix them better 😄